401(k) profit sharing plans: The nuts and bolts of a great benefit

 2. The flexibility to plan your finances

-Not sure if you can offer a potentially costly employee benefit?
-Profit sharing plans let you decide after the end of the year.
-Contributions must be made before the tax filing deadline (including extensions), and are still deductible on the previous year’s tax return.
-In February 2024, for example, your company can make a profit sharing contribution and deduct it on its 2023 tax return.
+Not sure if you can offer a potentially costly employee benefit every year?
+A profit sharing feature can be discretionary, which lets you decide after the end of the year if a contribution will be made.
+Contributions must be made before the tax filing deadline (including extensions), to be deductible on the previous year’s tax return.
+In February 2025, for example, your company can make a profit sharing contribution and deduct it on its 2024 tax return.1

 3. Take care of Highly Compensated Employees (HCEs)

-A profit sharing plan may allow you to make greater contributions to HCEs without failing IRS compliance limits for nondiscrimination testing.
-Profit sharing contributions are not counted toward the IRS annual deferral limit.
+A profit sharing plan may allow you to make greater contributions to HCEs without failing IRS compliance limits for nondiscrimination testing.2 In addition, profit sharing contributions are not counted toward the employee’s IRS annual deferral limit.

 4. A reward that can vest over time

-Employers have the option to choose a contribution vesting schedule based on the employee's length of service.
+Employers have the option to apply a vesting schedule to the profit sharing feature, rewarding employees for each year of service until they accrue 100% vesting in the profit sharing contributions.
 If employees leave the company before their contributions are fully vested, they forfeit the unvested portion.
-Vesting can incentivize retention, as employees receive more contributions to their 401(k) the longer they stay.
+Vesting can incentivize retention, as employees retain a greater percentage of their employer contributions the longer they stay.

-Some 401(k) and other retirement plan providers let you set up a plan that allows for profit sharing.
+Most retirement plan providers offer plans that include a profit sharing feature.
 That means only one fee and one benefit to manage if you set it up right.

 Along with making the decision to offer a contribution after the year is over, you will also need to determine how to allocate the contribution pool between your employees.
 To treat all your employees fairly (and stay compliant with the IRS), Guideline offers two design-based Safe Harbor formulas you can use to allocate profit sharing contributions, as well as one non-design-based Safe Harbor formula.